scalameta/metals/docs/editors/vim.md

 nnoremap <silent> <space>tf :<C-u>CocCommand metals.revealInTreeView metalsPackages<CR>
 ```

+Run :PlugInstall to install the plugin.
+If you already have coc.nvim installed, be sure to update to the latest version with :PlugUpdate.

 ### Installing coc-metals

 Once you have `coc.nvim` installed, you can then install Metals a few different